jeffmagill/jeffmagill.dev/content/blog/lets-breakdown-this-site.md

 ---
 title: Let's Breakdown This Site
-description: Here I will ramble on about how I built this website and all the technologies and methods I used.
+description: Here I will ramble about what technologies I used to build this website.
 image: /images/blog/peter-pryharski-rusted-car-unsplash.jpg
-tags: testing
+tags: projects, frameworks, tools
 last-updated: 1725542139
 created: 1725542139
 ---

-When building my personal blog, I aimed for a fast, efficient, and maintainable platform.
-To achieve this, I carefully selected a combination of popular technologies and methodologies.
-Let's dive into the tech stack that powers my blog.
+I built this website showcase my career and projects, teach myself new technologies, and reduce my hosting costs.
+I needed something fast (to build), easy (to maintain) AND cheap (to host).
+Contrary to popular belief, obtaining all three does NOT violate the laws of physics.
+To achieve this worthy goal, I  selected a robust set of modern franeworks and technologies.
+Let's dive into the stack:

 ### Frameworks

 -   **React:** As a versatile and component-based library, React provides a solid foundation for building dynamic user interfaces.
 Its declarative syntax and efficient virtual DOM make it a great choice for creating interactive web applications.
 -   **Next.js:** Built on top of React, Next.js offers a full-featured framework with features like server-side rendering (SSR), static site generation (SSG), and hybrid rendering.
-This flexibility allows me to optimize performance based on specific content requirements.
+This flexibility allows the app to be run in a variety of environments but, more importantly, allows static export for very cheap (Netlify, Cloudflare) or even free hosting (GitHub Pages).

 ### Styling & Content